richardschoen/scottklementstuff/README.md

-# Scott Klement Stuff
+# Scott Klement IBM i Programming Stuff
-10/28/2024 - This repo is a place to make available Scott Klement's libraries and samples.
+10/28/2024 - This repo is a place to make available Scott Klement's IBM i libraries and samples.

 ❗ This is only meant to ba backup site as Scott's domain has gone offline entirely.